StudentTraineeCenter/code-soccer/README.md

 Code Soccer is a project where I tried to programme and evaluation system of a game Paper Soccer and implement AI algorithms.
 You can learn the rules on [Wiki](https://en.wikipedia.org/wiki/Paper_soccer) or in my [dissertation work report](https://github.com/StudentTraineeCenter/code-soccer/blob/master/Wodecki_AbsolventskaPrace.pdf) which has been written in Czech.

+## Life cycle of a game of Code Soccer
+1. _method Main_ calls _method setupGame_ of _GameSetup.java_.
+2. Instance of _SoccerGame.java_ is created with designated number of rows and columns.
+Move history is prepared and ball is set at the center.
+3. After the initialization proccess _method play_ of _GameEvaluation.java_ is called which starts the game.
+4. When game is finished, the winner is printed out in the console.

 ## How to implement your own AI
 1. Fork this repo
 2. In _opponents_ package create your own opponent. **This opponet has to implement interface _Opponent.java_ located at _stc/soccer/opponents/Opponent.java:13_**